Kpaiy/rumble-hud/README.md

 ## Known Issues

+- Host icon is mediocre
+  - If you have an icon you would like to have be the host icon, bundle it yourself according to the `AssetBundleSpecs.md` on the Github, or send it to me and I will bundle it for you when I have time.
 - Incompatible with LIV camera
+- Metals in Challenger's Pauldron (at least) are currently transparent in player portrait.
 - Portrait generation for the player only occurs when entering the gym
   - To regenerate your portrait after changing your avatar, you must leave and re-enter the gym (e.g. go to park and back)